Skip to page content

 Dose

-Your consultant will suggest you take 500mg a day and the tablet should be taken with food.
 After 2 weeks, it is usual to increase the dose to twice a day and then to 3 times a day after another 2 weeks.
-You will be advised on this.
+This will be discussed with you.

 Side effects

-In about 25 in every 100 of women, metformin causes side effects which may include diarrhoea, metallic taste, nausea, vomiting and abdominal bloating.
-We will ask you to have a calorie controlled diet while taking this medication.
+In about 25 in every 100 women, metformin causes side effects which may include diarrhoea, metallic taste, nausea, vomiting and abdominal bloating.

 Blood levels of vitamin B12 can decrease in women who take metformin.
 This does not usually cause any health problems but we recommend that you take a daily multiple-vitamin supplement.